Overview

 this fee for fund investment management will be higher than the investment management fee otherwise assessed to clients for

-FLP’s management of the assets of their account not allocated to the fund, FLP has a conflict of interest when we select AOGFX for
+FLP’s management of the assets in their account not allocated to the fund, FLP has a conflict of interest when we select AOGFX for

 our clients.
 As in all cases, when managing assets on behalf of its clients, FLP will only make a client investment in AOGFX when it